 Pete climbed free to the summit and clasped his hands in the victory sign.
 A total of 20 bolts had been placed.
 The climbers were so wary of another approaching lightning storm, that Jack didn’t follow Pete and Fred to the summit.
 However, they had no more storms that day and were able to go back over to their base camp at Alpine Lake.

-In the 1970’s I climbed Big Baron Spire 3 times by two different routes that Harry Bowron and I pioneered.
+In the 1970s, I climbed Big Baron Spire 3 times by two different routes that Harry Bowron and I pioneered.
 When we first arrived at the bottom of the bolt ladder in 1971: what we saw was a long line of rusted and bent ¼” diameter bolts without hangers.
-The bolts looked horrible, some appear to be missing, and we did not have the gear to climb the dilapidated bolt ladder.
-On a 1977 ascent, we brought bolt hangers, and bolting gear, but were thwarted by a thunderstorm, that forced us back off the mountain.
+The bolts looked horrible, some appeared to be missing, and we did not have the gear to climb the dilapidated bolt ladder.
+On a 1977 ascent, we brought bolt hangers and bolting gear, but were thwarted by a thunderstorm that forced us back off the mountain.

-Since I was last at the summit block in 1977, some Good Samaritan had put hangers on the old ¼” bolts & replace those that were missing when we were there.
-In 2009 I shared emails with Radek Chalupa, who climbed the bolt ladder in late summer 2009.
-From his account: it appears that at least some of the missing or unusable bolts have been replaced, but the classic Fred Beckey drill-bit remains.
+Since I was last at the summit block in 1977, some Good Samaritan had put hangers on the old ¼” bolts and replace those that were missing when we were there.
+In 2009, I shared emails with Radek Chalupa, who climbed the bolt ladder in late Summer 2009.
+From his account, it appears that at least some of the missing or unusable bolts have been replaced, but the classic Fred Beckey drill bit remains.

-During a rest day back at their Alpine Lake base camp, Fred & Pete made the decision to make the long off-trail hike west into the S. Fork Payette drainage to the remote “Red Finger:” now named “The North Raker.”
+During a rest day back at their Alpine Lake base camp, Fred and Pete made the decision to make the long off-trail hike west into the South Fork Payette drainage to the remote “Red Finger” (i.e., North Raker).
 Jack would stay at Alpine Lake, and rest his injured leg.

-Fred & Pete worked south from Alpine Lake and traversed off-trail into the Upper Redfish Lakes Basin.
-They ignored nearby attractive summits, and slogged up a 10,074 feet high pile of rubble named Reward Peak.
-The summit of Reward, which sets on the divide between the Redfish Lake Creek drainage and the South Fork Payette drainage, gave them a good view of the approach to the North Raker.
-From Reward they dropped 3,400 vertical feet to the South Fork Payette, forded it in hip-deep water, and explored up Fall Creek, on the south-side of The Rakers (there is also a South Raker, that the Underhills did climb in 1934).
+Fred and Pete worked south from Alpine Lake and traversed off-trail into the Upper Redfish Lakes Basin.
+They ignored nearby attractive summits and slogged up a 10,074-foot pile of rubble called Reward Peak.
+The summit of Reward, which sits on the divide between the Redfish Lake Creek drainage and the South Fork Payette drainage, gave them a good view of the approach to North Raker.
+From Reward Peak, they dropped 3,400 vertical feet to the South Fork Payette, forded it in hip-deep water and explored up Fall Creek on the South Side of The Rakers (there is also a South Raker that the Underhills did climb in 1934).

-I hiked with my wife Dorita & two fit young friends up the South Fork Payette in late August 2009 and with some searching, discovered a large log spanning the river just above Elk Lake.
-Our group found the trail-less terrain leading up Fall Creek to be difficult, wet, loose, and brushy.
-Fred & Pete likely thought it almost pleasant, when compared to their usual cold-jungle bush-whacking in the North Cascade Range.
+I hiked with my wife Dorita and 2 fit young friends up the South Fork Payette in late August 2009 and, with some searching, discovered a large log spanning the river just above Elk Lake.
+Our group found the trail-less terrain leading up Fall Creek to be difficult, wet, loose and brushy.
+Fred and Pete likely thought it almost pleasant, when compared to their usual cold-jungle bushwhacking in the North Cascade Range.

-After camping a couple miles up Fall Creek, the next morning Fred & Pete followed grassy open hillsides to a lake basin on the east-side of The Rakers.
-From there, the North Raker looked rather difficult to them.
+After camping a couple of miles up Fall Creek, the next morning Fred and Pete followed grassy open hillsides to a lake basin on the East Side of The Rakers.
+From there, North Raker looked rather difficult to them.

-They hiked up to the saddle to the right (north) of the North Raker, and then discovered that its west face was more welcoming to climbers.
-Without roping-up they were able to scramble to the cairn, that marked the high-point of Robert Underhill’s 1934 attempt.
+They hiked up to the saddle to the right/north of North Raker and then discovered that its West Face was more welcoming to climbers.
+Without roping-up, they were able to scramble to the cairn that marked the high point of Robert Underhill’s 1934 attempt.
 From this point, it was less than 100 feet to the top of the summit tower, but the route looked hopeless from all sides.

 Above this, the crack being absolutely smooth and rather useless for a way, Fred drilled a hole and drove in a solid-sounding bolt.
 This had a decidedly reassuring effect on his jangled nerves, since the drop was still 500 feet and the quality of the pitons below him was such that any kind of fall would have made them all pop out like buttons from a shirt.”

-They enjoyed the tiny summit for a few minutes, Pete claimed a lone-eagle feather, and then started down.
-By nightfall they were back across the S. Fork Payette, and had climbed to within only 1,100 vertical feet of the pass into Redfish Lake Creek.
+They enjoyed the tiny summit for a few minutes, Pete claimed a lone-eagle feather and then started down.
+By nightfall, they were back across the South Fork Payette and had climbed to within only 1,100 vertical feet of the pass into Redfish Lake Creek.

-The next day they returned to camp at Alpine Lake after making the 3rd ascent of Packrat Peak 10,240 Feet.
-They loosely followed the route Robert Underhill used to make the 1st ascent of Packrat with his wife Miriam, & local packer Dave Williams in 1934.
-Fred & Pete had a pleasant 3rd & 4th class scramble on the complex, but forgiving East Face.
+The next day, they returned to camp at Alpine Lake after making the 3rd ascent of Packrat Peak 10,240 Feet.
+They loosely followed the route Robert Underhill used to make the 1st ascent of Packrat with his wife Miriam and local packer Dave Williams in 1934.
+Fred and Pete had a pleasant Class 3-4 scramble on the complex but forgiving East Face.

-When they arrived at Alpine Lake in the late afternoon, they found a note from Jack, that he had departed for the social life at Redfish Lake.
-Fred & Pete packed up the remaining gear, and trudged back down the trail to the upper end of Redfish Lake, and camped, since they planned to climb the nearby Grand Aiguille the next day.
+When they arrived at Alpine Lake in the late afternoon, they found a note from Jack that he had departed for the social life at Redfish Lake.
+Fred and Pete packed up the remaining gear and trudged back down the trail to the upper end of Redfish Lake and camped, since they planned to climb the nearby Grand Aiguille the next day.
 Jack picks the story back up at this point.

-The Grand Aiguille is a prominent formation above the south end of Redfish Lake.
-Its first ascent in 1946 is rated 5.4, and apparently the rock tower was of interest to Fred & Pete.
-It is described in Tom Lopez’s fine book “Idaho: A. Climbing Guide”, but that area of the Sawtooth Range has a reputation for “ball-bearing” granite, and I had never trudged up to the small cirque it is in, until early Sept. of 2011.
+The Grand Aiguille is a prominent formation above the South End of Redfish Lake.
+Its first ascent in 1946 is rated Class 5.4 and apparently the rock tower was of interest to Fred and Pete.
+It is described in Tom Lopez’s fine book “Idaho: A Climbing Guide,” but that area of the Sawtooth Range has a reputation for “ball-bearing” granite and I had never trudged up to the small cirque it is in until early September 2011.

-It is several miles, and about 3,000 vertical feet from Redfish Lake to the top of the Grand Aiguille.
-Fred & Pete knocked the 2nd ascent off and were back at Redfish Lake Lodge shortly after noon.
+It is several miles and about 3,000 vertical feet from Redfish Lake to the top of the Grand Aiguille.
+Fred and Pete knocked the 2nd ascent off and were back at Redfish Lake Lodge shortly after noon.

-“They reported a spectacular fourth and fifth-class climb on good rock, the crux of which was a vertical crack jammed with over-hanging chock-stones.”
+“They reported a spectacular Class 4 and Class 5 climb on good rock, the crux of which was a vertical crack jammed with overhanging chockstones.”